Contrarian Corpus

 • Form Target Inflation Protected REIT (TIP REIT) holding land and Facilities Management Services

-• Execute a 75-year Master Lease from TIP REIT to Target Corp
+• Execute a 75-year inflation-protected Master Lease from TIP REIT to Target Corp

-• Pay down ~$9bn of Target Corp debt using IPO and credit card proceeds
+• Pay down ~$9bn of Target Corp debt using IPO proceeds, credit card sale, and FCF

 • Purge retained E&P via a ~$1.6bn cash dividend post-spin